-NAFTA's concrete and transparent obligations for the importer, exporter, and government agencies have taught us a great deal regarding provisions that work well and those that require refinewhich new FTAs are being modeled and shaped.
+NAFTA's concrete and transparent obligations for the importer, exporter, and government agencies have taught us a great deal regarding provisions that work well and those that require refinement.

 NAFTA serves as a framework for the newer FTAs.
 The newer FTAs have shifted from an exporter-focused to an importer-focused regime, while at the same time eliminating the Certificate of Origin as a formal document.